Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 Why regular check-ins matter

 Short, consistent check-ins can spot problems early and track progress.
-Ask for updates focused on patterns, not just incidents.
+Ask for updates focused on patterns, not just individual incidents.

 Ask the right questions